singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/new_threat.png

-- Click on "Create New" button
+- Click on "Create New" button.

 .. image:: assets/new_threat_2.png